ouspg/CompSec/Lab6_Digital_forensics/README.md

 * `foremost`, common tool for recovering files
 * `scalpel`, another tool based on foremost
   * Learn to use custom configuring of it to carve files that foremost can not
-* Any hex editors/readers (for example Ghex and hexdump)
+* Any hex editors/readers (for example Ghex and hexdump) for investigating raw memory
 * `hashcat`
   * Utility for recovering passwords, high amount of features for different situations
 * `rockyou.txt`